-The film opens with a voiceover (done by producer Martin Scorsese) where it's explained that bettors at racetracks will deliberately bet high on certain horses to lower the odds and earn more money.
-Lily Dillon works for a Baltimore gangster, Bobo Justus, who has her place such bets.
+40-year-old veteran con artist Lily Dillon (Angelica Houston) works for a Baltimore gangster, Bobo Justus, who has her place such bets on horse races.
 After collecting the earnings, Lily opens a hidden compartment in the trunk of her car and skims several thousand dollars from the payoffs and hides it among the other money she's stolen from Bobo.
 One of Bobo's associates calls her in New Mexico and tells her to go to the downs in La Jolla.
 Lily agrees and says she'll stop by Los Angeles to see her son.

-Myra returns to her apartment where the landlord insists she pay her past due rent immediately.
+Meanwhile, Myra returns to her apartment where the landlord insists she pay her past due rent immediately.
 She tells him she's good for it as she has always paid up, one way or another.
 He insists he wants cash this time.
 She tells him to come in and offers sex instead.

 At his room, Bobo punches Lily in the stomach and orders her to get him a towel from the bathroom.
 He gives her a few pounds of oranges and asks her about the insurance scam that people use: when someone is hit repeatedly with a towel full of oranges, they get large bruises used to make insurance claims.
 If the method is done improperly, then it can cause severe internal damage.
-Bobo makes as though he's going to beat Lily with the oranges and stops, pinning her to the floor and burning the back of her hand with a lit cigar instead.
+Bobo makes as though he's going to beat Lily with the oranges and stops, pinning her to the floor and burning her right hand with a lit cigar instead.
 Lily later leaves on good terms with Bobo.

 The next day the Phoenix police calls Roy and ask him to come to Phoenix and to the hospital to identify his mother's body, who has died of an apparent self-inflicted gun shot to the face.
 They need Roy to view the body because they don't have any fingerprints or other identification they can use.
 Her face is disfigured and unrecognizable, but Roy notices that there's no cigar burn on the corpse's hand.
 He still confirms to the police that the body is his mother's.

 Lily insists she needs Roy's money to flee, but Roy tells her she has to get a square job and lay low if she wants to survive.
 He refuses to let her take his money saying he intends to get out of the rackets too.
 She tells him she'd go to any length to get free of the rackets.
 She begs him, then tries to seduce him, and even tells him he's not really her son.
 Roy is disgusted and rejects her.
 Lilly angrily swings the suitcase containing the money at him and accidentally hits a drinking glass that breaks and strikes his neck, slashing an artery.

 Lilly sobs convulsively as she picks his his money up off the floor as her son bleeds to death.
 Dressed in red dress and shoes, she flees the room, leaving her son to die, and descends in the hotel elevator to the parking lot.
-She gets into her son's anonymous Plymouth K-car car and drives off into the dark.
+She gets into her son's anonymous Plymouth K-car car and drives off into the night.